Chetan2003/Cyclistic-Analysis/README.md

 #INTRO

 I'm starting a project to analyse data from cyclistic platform to help increase profits.
-I'll be using Spreadsheet,SQL and R to do the above.
+I'll be using Spreadsheet,SQL and python to do the above.
 Read ProjectIntro for more info.

 #GOAL